Summer Camp registration now open!

 Additional details of all the uniform requirements can be found here: Cub Scout Uniform Requirements

-In addition to the base uniform, you will need the following patches sewed onto the left shoulder (see last image at left)
+In addition to the base uniform, you will need the following patches sewed onto the left shoulder (see last image above)

 Pack 296 also reuses uniforms and handbooks from past Scouts who have donated their old materials.
-This happens at the first pack meeting of the year.
+This happens at the first few pack meetings of the year.

-In general, every Cub Scout should wear their uniform to all Cub Scouting activities, including den and pack meetings, unit outings, and any activities done with members of the den or pack.
+In general, every Cub Scout should wear their uniform to all Cub Scouting activities, including den and pack meetings, pack or den outings, and any activities done with members of the den or pack.

 When playing sports, going to camp, or participating in other physical activities, the Cubmaster or den leader will let you know in advance if Cub Scouts can wear an alternate uniform, such as a Pack 296 or other Scout activity shirt, with or without a neckerchief.
 These are sometimes referred to as Class B Uniforms.